Explore the Teen Challenge Program

-As time goes on, a sedative addict can begin to suffer severe psychological changes, including hallucinations and paranoia.
-These cases are also dangerous since hypnotics impair judgment, making the addict significantly more likely to take irrational action upon paranoid or suicidal thoughts.
+Over time, sedative addicts may experience severe psychological changes, including hallucinations and paranoia.
+These cases are risky, as hypnotics impair judgment, making addicts more likely to engage in irrational actions driven by paranoid or suicidal thoughts.

 Permanence/Relapse of Sedative Addiction

-Long-term sedative abuse can lead to addiction and a variety of issues which may become permanent or ongoing.
-Relapse rates among sedative abusers are estimated to be around 50% during the first 5 years.
-Additionally, those attempting to recover from sedative abuse have an extremely high risk for suicide, much higher than those recovering from other addictions9.
-While these rates are better than other drugs, it’s always important to catch addiction early.
-The less time an addict has been using, the more likely they are to successfully recover.
+Long-term sedative abuse can lead to addiction and issues that may become permanent or ongoing.
+Relapse rates among sedative abusers are estimated to be around 50% during the first five years of recovery.
+Furthermore, those seeking recovery from sedative abuse are at a significantly higher risk of suicide compared to those recovering from other addictions.
+Catching addiction early is essential, as the less time an addict has been using, the greater the likelihood of successful recovery.